jujinkim/hugo-jujinkim-com/content/post/2024/blog-jujinkim-com-437.md

     mRecyclerView.setOnFlingListener(this);
 }
 ```
-Like the code above, `attachToRecyclerView()`When calling the argument, it is beyond `RecyclerView`ScrollListener inside Helper, as well as FlingListener.
+Like the above code, call ‘attachToRecyclerView()’ to recyclerView that is beyond the argument, and scrollListener inside Helper, and FlingListener.

-But we're not `addOnScrollListener()`It’s not called, and it’s easy to use SnapHelper.
+But we don’t call ‘addOnScrollListener()’ separately and it’s easy to hit because it’s using SnapHelper.
-About Us `SnapHelper`ScrollListener `clear~~Listener`About Us `remove~~Listener` We will do our best for you. or be wary and rejuvenated.
+Therefore, when using SnapHelper, scrollListener and FlingListener must be managed directly with remove~~Listener, not clear~Listener. or sharpened.

 I don’t know this issue, it was a day that I feel again whenever I’m sleeping, I’m still cherished.